โš–๏ธ Airport Comparison Tool

 ๐Ÿข Terminal Information

 Retalhuleu Airport (RER), designated MGRT and officially known as Base Aรฉrea del Sur, operates as Guatemala's strategically important dual-use aviation facility serving both civilian and military operations in Retalhuleu, the capital of Retalhuleu Department on Guatemala's Pacific coastal plain.
 Located at coordinates 14.521ยฐN, -91.697ยฐW at an elevation of 200 meters above sea level, this facility provides essential connectivity for the economically dynamic Pacific coastal region while serving as a primary Guatemalan Air Force installation supporting national defense operations throughout Guatemala's southern territories.
 Originally established with a grass runway inaugurated on September 16, 1956, measuring 1,200 meters in length, the airport underwent significant modernization in 1963 with runway expansion and asphalt surfacing, creating the current configuration that supports both military aircraft operations and the government's tourism development initiatives promoting air bridge connections to the region's recreational attractions including the popular IRTRA theme park located 22 kilometers from the airport.
 The airport operates through well-maintained infrastructure centered on a single asphalt runway designated 04/22 measuring 1,544 meters in length by 30 meters in width, constructed with PCN rating 054FBWT to accommodate both military aircraft and civilian operations while supporting the diverse aviation activities characteristic of dual-use facilities throughout Central America.
 Ground support facilities encompass military installations positioned north of the runway alongside civilian aviation infrastructure, with fuel storage systems, aircraft parking areas, and maintenance capabilities designed to serve both Guatemalan Air Force operations and civilian aircraft including charter flights supporting regional tourism development.
-The facility features the Retalhuleu non-directional beacon (Ident: REU) located on the field, providing essential navigation assistance for aircraft operating in the Pacific coastal region where weather conditions and terrain features require reliable radio navigation aids for safe operations.
+At 200 meters elevation with PCN rating 054FBWT, the airport operates comprehensive navigation aids including the Retalhuleu non-directional beacon (Ident: REU) located on the field, providing essential navigation assistance for aircraft operating in the Pacific coastal region where weather conditions and terrain features require reliable radio navigation aids for safe operations.
 Terminal facilities emphasize functional efficiency appropriate for a dual-use airport serving both military personnel and civilian passengers, featuring basic but adequate infrastructure that provides essential services including passenger processing areas, security screening capabilities, and minimal amenities reflecting the airport's role in supporting occasional charter operations and military transport rather than scheduled commercial service.
 The terminal building accommodates both military and civilian operations while maintaining appropriate security separation between different user categories, designed to handle the modest passenger volumes associated with tourism promotion flights and official government travel.
 Ground transportation coordination includes access to local transportation services connecting the airport to Retalhuleu city center and regional attractions, supporting the government's economic reactivation strategy that promotes aviation connectivity to boost tourism throughout Guatemala's Pacific coastal region.
 The airport's strategic significance extends beyond routine aviation operations to encompass its vital role in Guatemala's national defense infrastructure while simultaneously supporting economic development through tourism promotion and regional connectivity initiatives.
 Operated by the Guatemalan Air Force, the facility serves dual purposes as a military base maintaining readiness for national defense operations and as a civilian gateway supporting the government's efforts to develop tourism infrastructure connecting visitors to the Pacific coast's recreational attractions and natural beauty.
 Despite modest current civilian traffic volumes, Retalhuleu Airport represents an important component of Guatemala's aviation network, providing reliable military capabilities while supporting tourism development initiatives that demonstrate the successful integration of defense infrastructure with civilian economic development throughout this agriculturally rich and strategically positioned region of Guatemala's Pacific coastal lowlands.

 ๐Ÿ”„ Connection Tips